Join the #NCUAChat Conversation to Hear About Improving Financial Well-Being

 The Twitter chat, scheduled for Tuesday, April 18, beginning at 11 a.m.
 Eastern, will focus on how credit unions (opens new window) can help consumers save (opens new window), build credit (opens new window) and manage debt (opens new window).

-Credit unions and consumers can follow @MyCUgov (opens new window) and contribute to the conversation using the #NCUAChat hashtag on Twitter.
+Credit unions and consumers can follow @MyCUgov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) and contribute to the conversation using the #NCUAChat hashtag on Twitter.
 Participants can submit questions in advance to firstname.lastname@example.org.

 Under the Federal Credit Union Act, promoting financial literacy is a core credit union mission.
 While credit unions serve the needs of their members and promote financial literacy within the communities they serve, NCUA works to reinforce credit union efforts, raise consumer awareness and increase access to credit union services.
 NCUA also participates in national financial literacy initiatives, including the Financial Literacy and Education Commission, an interagency group created by Congress to improve the nation’s financial literacy and education.
 Access NCUA’s Financial Literacy Resource center at NCUA.gov for more information.